awsdocs/amazon-rekognition-developer-guide/doc_source/API_GetContentModeration.md

 The following data is returned in JSON format by the service\.

  ** [JobStatus](#API_GetContentModeration_ResponseSyntax) **   <a name="rekognition-GetContentModeration-response-JobStatus"></a>
-The current status of the content moderation job\.
+The current status of the unsafe content analysis job\.
 Type: String
 Valid Values:` IN_PROGRESS | SUCCEEDED | FAILED`

  ** [ModerationLabels](#API_GetContentModeration_ResponseSyntax) **   <a name="rekognition-GetContentModeration-response-ModerationLabels"></a>
-The detected moderation labels and the time\(s\) they were detected\.
+The detected unsafe content labels and the time\(s\) they were detected\.
 Type: Array of [ContentModerationDetection](API_ContentModerationDetection.md) objects

  ** [ModerationModelVersion](#API_GetContentModeration_ResponseSyntax) **   <a name="rekognition-GetContentModeration-response-ModerationModelVersion"></a>